Abergele (woreda): History

 Agriculture forms the main stay of Abergele economic life.
 As elsewhere in most districts of Tembien, social services are hardly developed.
 The first schools and health centers of the calling are just emerging.
 This was partly attributed to the region's relative geographic remoteness from the center.
 This seclusion and strategic position at the cross-roads of Wollo, Tigray, and Gondar, seemed to have made it a safe abode for political dissidents for over centuries.
 It hoisted series of protracted armed encounters between the chiefs of these regions including that of Yejju.

 Rock church

 Abergele holds a rock-hewn church.
-It was created probably before the 10th C. CE, and is located along the slopes of the Dogu'a Tembien massif.
+It was created probably before the 10th century CE, and is located along the slopes of the Dogu'a Tembien massif.
 The Kidane Mihret rock church of Addi Nefas (13°33.3′N 39°1.44′E) is hewn from Adigrat sandstone.

 Demographics

 Based on the 2007 national census conducted by the Central Statistical Agency of Ethiopia (CSA), this woreda has a total population of 93,185, except an increase of 59.64% over the 1994 census, of whom 47,512 are men and 45,673 women; 7,035 or 7.55% are urban inhabitants.
 With an area of 2,407.88 square kilometers, Abergele has a population density of 38.70, which is less than the Zone average of 56.29 persons per square kilometer.
 A total of 19,775 households were counted in this woreda, resulting in an average of 4.71 persons to a household, and 18,767 housing units.
 The majority of the inhabitants said they practiced Ethiopian Orthodox Christianity, with 98.91% reporting that as their religion.

 The 1994 national census reported a total population for this woreda of 58,373, of whom 29,541 were men and 28,832 were women; 2,334 or 4% of its population were urban dwellers.
 The two largest ethnic groups reported in Abergele were the Tigrayan (97.93%), and the Agaw Kamyr (1.82%); all other ethnic groups made up 0.25% of the population.
 Tigrinya was spoken as a first language by 98.17%, and 1.43% spoke Kamyr; the remaining 0.4% spoke all other primary languages reported.
 99.83% of the population practiced Ethiopian Orthodox Christianity, and 0.12% were Muslim.
 Concerning education, 5.92% of the population were considered literate, which is less than the Zone average of 14.21%; 4.04% of children aged 7–12 were in primary school; a negligible number of the children aged 13–14 were in junior secondary school, and a negligible number of the inhabitants aged 15–18 were in senior secondary school.
 Concerning sanitary conditions, about 72% of the urban houses and 19% of all houses had access to safe drinking water at the time of the census; none of the urban and 1.6% of the total had toilet facilities.